sushibagel/PoE-Mechanic-Watch/README.md

 I have not tested Maven tracking extensively so there may be bugs.
 When I began this project I was excited to see the how Maven farming would feel with the new changes to Awakened Gem drops.
 Unforunately, (in my opinion) Maven still just doesn't feel very rewarding to farm so this resulted in minimal testing.
 This does not mean I refuse to work on it so please report any issues you notice.

 ##### Other Features:
+##  Master Mapping:
+-   Sets an overlay and reminder to track if you've selected a master mission.

+##  Launch tools:
 - Setup tools/applications that will launch alongside Path of Exile

 ## Installation: